CobbyCode/bp10-dsp-controller/README.md

 ## ESP32-S3 hardware

-The canonical firmware target is an ESP32-S3 board with:
+The firmware target is an ESP32-S3 board with:

 * 4 MB flash
 * 2 MB Quad PSRAM